© 2023 NLB Services. All Rights Reserved.

 “It can be difficult to gauge when the people I’m working with are overwhelmed or dissatisfied with their workloads.”

 Whether you’re bad with numbers or shy to speak up in group settings, every person has strength behind every weakness.
 And the strength is – how you work to overcome it.
+When asked about weaknesses, the goal is conveying that you recognize room to grow, while emphasizing efforts to actively strengthen those skills.
+This demonstrates resilience benefiting any workplace.
+Knowing how to frame your responses around development conveys desirable emotional intelligence.
 The immediate learnings can start with leaning on your teammates who excel in the areas you are not great at.
 Also, taking professional development courses can help you overcome your weaknesses and shows that you’re willing to improve.

 With all the above tips, you can avoid giving a cookie-cutter, common interview answer and step closer on getting the job.